What Is Accidental Death and Dismemberment Insurance?

 Limited Coverage Scenarios

-According to the Centers for Disease Control and Prevention (CDC), the leading causes of death in the United States are:
+According to the CDC's January 2026 release of 2024 mortality data, the leading causes of death in the United States are:

 - Chronic lower respiratory diseases